CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 7.1.0.sec=No act, thing, occurrence, event, or circumstance shall cause or result in the dissolution of the Company except that the earliest to occur of any of the following events (a “Liquidation Event”) shall work an immediate dissolution of the Company:

-7.1.1.sec=(A)    The unanimous agreement in writing by all the Members not then in default hereunder to dissolve and terminate the Company;
+7.1.1.sec=The unanimous agreement in writing by all the Members not then in default hereunder to dissolve and terminate the Company;

-7.1.2.sec=(B)  Subject to Paragraph (C) below and upon the approval or consent of the Member, after the occurrence of any event (each, a “Dissociation Event”) described in Section 347.123 of the Act occurring with respect to the Member; PROVIDED HOWEVER, that the events described in Section 347.123(4) or (5) of the Act shall not be deemed to be Dissolution Events, and provided, however, that upon the occurrence of any event listed in Section 347.123(6) of the Act, the Member’s successor-in-interest may become the Member, with full rights and responsibilities of the Member, including the power to decide not to dissolve.
+7.1.2.sec=Subject to Paragraph (C) below and upon the approval or consent of the Member, after the occurrence of any event (each, a “Dissociation Event”) described in Section 347.123 of the Act occurring with respect to the Member; PROVIDED HOWEVER, that the events described in Section 347.123(4) or (5) of the Act shall not be deemed to be Dissolution Events, and provided, however, that upon the occurrence of any event listed in Section 347.123(6) of the Act, the Member’s successor-in-interest may become the Member, with full rights and responsibilities of the Member, including the power to decide not to dissolve.

 7.1.=[Z/ol-AA/s2]

-7.1.3.sec=(C)  Upon the occurrence of a Dissociation Event with respect to the sole remaining Member.
+7.1.3.sec=Upon the occurrence of a Dissociation Event with respect to the sole remaining Member.

 7.2.Ti=Distribution of Proceeds on Dissolution; Winding Up; Reserves.

-7.2.1.sec=(A)  Upon the decision to dissolve, the Company shall continue solely for the purposes of winding up its affairs in an orderly manner, satisfying the claims of its creditors, and liquidating its assets, and the {Member/Manager} shall not take any action that is inconsistent with or unnecessary to the winding up of the Company's business and affairs.
+7.2.1.sec=Upon the decision to dissolve, the Company shall continue solely for the purposes of winding up its affairs in an orderly manner, satisfying the claims of its creditors, and liquidating its assets, and the {Member/Manager} shall not take any action that is inconsistent with or unnecessary to the winding up of the Company's business and affairs.
 To the extent not inconsistent with the foregoing, all covenants and obligations in this Agreement shall continue in full force and effect until such time as the Dissolution Proceeds have been distributed pursuant to this Section and the Company has filed articles of termination.

-7.2.2.0.sec=(B)   The Member or, if there is no Member, the Member's successor-in-interest (in either case, the "Winding-Up Person") shall be responsible for overseeing the winding up and liquidation of the Company.
+7.2.2.0.sec=The Member or, if there is no Member, the Member's successor-in-interest (in either case, the "Winding-Up Person") shall be responsible for overseeing the winding up and liquidation of the Company.
 As soon as reasonably practical after the occurrence of a Liquidation Event, the Winding-Up Person shall file a notice of winding up and take such other actions as are required under the Act to dispose or make provision for the known and unknown claims against the Company.
 After filing the notice of winding up, the Winding-Up Person shall take full account of the Company's liabilities and business property, cause business property to be liquidated as promptly as is consistent with obtaining the fair value thereof, and shall cause the proceeds therefrom and any other assets and funds of the Company (collectively, the "Dissolution Proceeds"), to the extent sufficient therefor, to be applied and distributed in the following order:

-7.2.2.1.sec=(1)    First, to the payment of the Company's known debts and liabilities, but if the amount available therefor shall be insufficient, then pro rata on account thereof; and
+7.2.2.1.sec=First, to the payment of the Company's known debts and liabilities, but if the amount available therefor shall be insufficient, then pro rata on account thereof; and

-7.2.2.2.sec=(2)   Then, the balance, if any, less such reserves ("Dissolution Reserves") as the Winding-Up Person reasonably determines are necessary or appropriate for anticipated or contingent expenses of the Company, shall be distributed to the Member.
+7.2.2.2.sec=Then, the balance, if any, less such reserves ("Dissolution Reserves") as the Winding-Up Person reasonably determines are necessary or appropriate for anticipated or contingent expenses of the Company, shall be distributed to the Member.

 7.2.2.=[Z/ol/s2]

-7.2.3.sec=(C)   To the extent the Winding-Up Person subsequently determines Dissolution Reserves (or any part thereof) to be unnecessary for Company expenses, she/he/it shall cause such amounts to be distributed or paid to the Member, or other Persons who would have received the proceeds comprising such Dissolution Reserves under this Section as if such proceeds had not been used to fund Dissolution Reserves.
+7.2.3.sec=To the extent the Winding-Up Person subsequently determines Dissolution Reserves (or any part thereof) to be unnecessary for Company expenses, she/he/it shall cause such amounts to be distributed or paid to the Member, or other Persons who would have received the proceeds comprising such Dissolution Reserves under this Section as if such proceeds had not been used to fund Dissolution Reserves.

-7.2.4.sec=(D)	When all of the Company's property and assets have been applied and/or distributed as provided in this Section, the Winding-Up Person shall file articles of termination as provided in the Act and take such other actions as may be necessary to cause the Company to withdraw from all jurisdictions where the Company is then authorized to transact business.
+7.2.4.sec=When all of the Company's property and assets have been applied and/or distributed as provided in this Section, the Winding-Up Person shall file articles of termination as provided in the Act and take such other actions as may be necessary to cause the Company to withdraw from all jurisdictions where the Company is then authorized to transact business.
 The Winding-Up Person shall not receive any compensation for any services performed pursuant to this Section.

 7.2.1.=[Z/ol-AA/s4]